corey-taylor/simulation/README.md

-# simulation
+# General scripts for running MD simulations

-Scripts for running and post-processing MD simulations
+These will mostly be for OpenMM but could contain others over time.